dubachti/WIS/README.md

 # Who Is Speaking (WIS)

-One shot learning speaker recognition

 ## Introduction
-This projects uses a model which updates the weights using Triplet Margin Loss to construct voice audio embeddings.
-Based on the embeddings one shot learning through a Siamese Network is applied to classify voices.
+A popular approach for face recogintion tasks is training a deep model using Triplet Margin Loss in order to construct face embeddings.
+Based on the embeddings one shot learning can be performed using a Siamese Network to classify faces.
+An overview of the approach can be fund [here](https://machinelearningmastery.com/one-shot-learning-with-siamese-networks-contrastive-and-triplet-loss-for-face-recognition/)

-*Note: This is a popular approach for face recognition tasks.
-It is interesting to see that it works for voices recoginition as well.*
+This project applyies the concept to voice recordings in order to enable one shot learning speaker classification.

 ## Data
 The model is trained on the small version of the [LibriSpeech ASR corpus](http://www.openslr.org/12/) containing 100 hours of of audiobook data from 250 different readers.